 If you still have not declared a major after a year or two in college, you should talk with your guidance counselor.
-But do not be worried about this common issue during your first semester in college!
+But don’t be worried about this common issue during your first semester in college!
 You’ve got plenty of time to figure it out.

 I’m Going to Be Broke!